 - You are experiencing symptoms of any contagious illness, especially fever, cough or respiratory difficulties

-- You are within the 14-day self-quarantine period following any travel outside of Canada, or
+- You are within the 14-day self-quarantine period following any travel outside of Canada,

 - Call in advance for food and medication pick-ups, so we can have those waiting for you.
 Phone us when you arrive and we will meet you at the door with them.
 We can deliver some non-urgent medications within Toronto for free if you have a secure place for our delivery person to leave them – ask us for details!

 - Call us from your car or outside when you arrive for your pet’s appointment.
 We will come to the door to collect your pet from you, and the doctor or technician will phone you during your pet’s exam.
 Please complete our online pre-appointment form before exams, and our surgery admission form before surgical drop-offs, and ensure you have a fully charged cell phone with you so that we can speak with you while we are examining your pet.
 Alternatively you can return home and we can speak with you on your home phone.